profplump/esphome/readme.md

 ## Shelly Dimmer 2

 The Shelly Dimmer 2 is an AC dimmer rated up to 1.1A with an ESP8285 board.
 It is meant to go into an electrical box.
 It has 2 high-voltage switch inputs, a status LED, a temperature probe, and an SMT co-processor that does the actual AC dimming.
-It does not requires a netural, supports leading and trailing edge dimming, power monitoring, and adjustable minimum and maximum power output settings
+It does not require a netural, supports leading and trailing edge dimming, power monitoring, and adjustable minimum and maximum power output settings

 These directly expose the necessary flash pins on a female header, but you will need to buy or build an adapter for the 1.27mm pitch of this tiny connector